Global Talent

 - UK Research and Innovation (UKRI) – for science and research

-Length and conditions of stay in the UK
+Global Talent Visa Length and conditions (of stay in the UK)

-Once an endorsement has been obtained, applicants can apply for a visa to come to the UK, or leave to remain if already in the UK in an eligible category, for an initial period of up to five years and four months.
-Those who are eligible to switch into this category from inside the UK will be granted an initial period of leave of up to five years.
+Once an endorsement has been obtained, applicants can apply for a visa to come to the UK, or permission to stay if already in the UK and eligible to switch into the route, for an initial period of up to five years.

 Indefinite Leave to Remain